devonpmack/react-pokedex-workshop/README.md

 Once we start using an API the code gets a bit trickier since we have to fetch information.

-💻 Let's start by removing our database, since we are going to use PokeAPI as our database from now on.
+💻 Start by removing our database, since we are going to use PokeAPI as our database from now on.
 ```diff
 -  const pokemon = {
 -    Squirtle: { type: "water" },